open/close all folders

 - Mind Rape: What Alma does to him is horrific.

 First Sergeant Cedric "Top" GriffinThe leader of the Dark Signal Team.
 Survived the Fairport explosion and tried to link up with the rest of the team.
-He gets torn apart by Alma in front of the eyes of Stokes and Becket.

 - Defiant to the End: Though at first he seems susceptible to Alma's compulsion, he rebels at the last moment and begins firing on what he perceives to be her presence, shouting curses.

 Sergeant James FoxThe oldest member of the team, Fox is married and has a family outside Fairport.
-Very unfortunately, this causes Alma to mistake him for Harlan Wade and kill him.

-- You Remind Me of X: It's theorized in supplemental materials that he is killed by Alma when she mistakens him for her father, as Fox has a daughter the same age of Alma and is very devoted to her.
+- You Remind Me of X: It's theorized in supplemental materials that he is killed by Alma when she mistakes him for her father, as Fox has a daughter the same age of Alma and is very devoted to her.

 Sergeant Manuel "Manny" MoralesMorales is the APC driver for the Dark Signal Team, taking the crew where they need to go in case they need to link up.
 Friendly and resilient to weirdness, he provides moments of levity for the team when necessary.